osisoft/PI-Adapter/V1/introduction-to-pi-adapters.md

 PI Adapters provide connections to a variety of inbound data sources from common industrial protocols.

-The optional stream metadata capability provides the option to set the amount of metadata to provide meaningful metadata that differs for every adapter type.
+The optional stream metadata capability allows to set the amount of metadata sent with each stream.
+Metadata are different for every adapter type.

 For more information, see [Data source configuration](xref:DataSourceConfiguration) and [Data selection configuration](xref: DataSelectionConfiguration).